rajbengade07/addition_app_react/README.md

-# addition_app_react
+# Addition App
-It is an addition app built using React js
+This is a simple React app that adds two numbers.